Age Diversity and Ageism

 Equality means treating all people fairly: valuing everyone for their strengths, capabilities, experience and potential.

 When an organization values its people in this way, people respond positively, with loyalty, commitment and enthusiasm.

-Some organizations regard age diversity, and other aspects of equality, as mostly a difficulty.
-Where diversity is not embraced by an organization's leadership, this tends to mean that people are not treated fairly and equally, and then quite understandably they lose faith in the employer.
-Poor employers then blame their people for a lack of motivation, but actually the fault lies with the organization and its leadership, not the staff.
+Some organisations regard age diversity, and other aspects of equality, as mostly a difficulty.
+Where diversity is not embraced by an organisation's leadership, this tends to mean that people are not treated fairly and equally, and then quite understandably they lose faith in the employer.
+Poor employers then blame their people for a lack of motivation , but actually the fault lies with the organisation and its leadership, not the staff.

-Good organizations regard diversity and equality as huge opportunities to improve and develop organizational quality and performance.
+Good organisations regard diversity and equality as huge opportunities to improve and develop organisational quality and performance.

 Treating people fairly, and valuing everyone, promotes cohesion, unity and loyalty in a workforce.